anhado/OphiussaServerManager/README.md

   - More(Create a issue if you want more supported games) - Coming Soon

 Functionalities:
-  - Server Installation via SteamCMD - Coming Soon
+  - Server Installation via SteamCMD - Done
-  - Auto-Restart Servers - Coming Soon
+  - Auto-Restart Servers - Done
-  - Auto-Backup Servers - Coming Soon
+  - Auto-Backup Servers - Done
-  - Auto-Update Servers - Coming Soon
+  - Auto-Update Servers - Done
   - More...  - Coming soon